 CAEN computers are available at many locations in the Duderstadt Center, including the advanced training labs, and provide access to a broad library of software.
 All CAEN computers are dual-boot, with the option to use either the Microsoft Windows or Red Hat Enterprise Linux operating systems.
 For information accessing CAEN-operated computing services in the Duderstadt Center, refer to the CAEN website and knowledge base.
-Visitors can also contact the CAEN Hotline on the first floor for assistance.
+Visitors can also contact the CAEN Help Desk on the first floor for assistance.

 The GroundWorks Media Conversion Facility, a service of the Digital Media Commons, provides equipment to convert between many popular audio, video, data storage, and print media formats.
 Available on a walk in, self-serve basis are Mac OSX and Microsoft Windows computers, flatbed scanners, graphics tablets, video editing workstations, and audio recording components.
 A large-format color printing service is also available.
 GroundWorks is located on the first floor of the Duderstadt Center.

 The Art, Architecture & Engineering Library offers many publicly accessible Microsoft Windows workstations for guests to access the Library's extensive online services.
 U-M Information and Technology Services (ITS) also provides many "walk-up" Mac OSX workstations in the Duderstadt Center Atrium for easy Internet access.